jsa4000/Getting-Started-MongoDB/01_Installation.md

  In case you have extracted the mongodb at different location, then go to that path by using command cd FOOLDER/DIR and now run the above given process.

- MongoDB requires a data folder to store its files.
-The default location for the MongoDB data directory is c:\data\db.
+ MongoDB requires a *data folder* to store its files.
+The default location for the MongoDB data directory is _c:\data\db_.
 So you need to create this folder using the Command Prompt.
 Execute the following command sequence.

 		C:\>md data
 		C:\md data\db

- If you have install the MongoDB at different location, then you need to specify any alternate path for \data\db by setting the path dbpath in mongod.exe.
-For the same issue following commands.
+ If you have install the MongoDB at different location, then you need to specify any alternate path for _\data\db_ by setting the path dbpath_ in mongod.exe.

 - In command prompt navigate to the bin directory present into the mongodb installation folder.
 Suppose my installation folder is D:\setup\mongodb